Watch Talk: What’s the Beat Error of a Watch?

 The dead center of the banking pins is the ideal resting place for the impulse pin in the zero position.
 The beat error would be 0.

 However, it’s nearly impossible to achieve this so the impulse pin will likely be a little to the left or right of this point.
 That causes a beat error because one direction of the swing is slightly longer than the other one.

-Remember that we’re talking milliseconds here so the differences are very small.
+Remember that we’re talking milliseconds here, so the differences are minimal.

 Mobile stud carrier

 If you’re lucky, your watch has a mobile stud carrier.
-With it, you can easily reposition the complete balance and therefore the position of the impulse pin in relation to the banking pins.
+With it, you can quickly reposition the complete balance and therefore the position of the impulse pin in relation to the banking pins.

 Place your watch on a timing machine so you can manipulate the mobile stud carrier and monitor the beat error at the same time.

 If the movement doesn’t have a mobile stud carrier, you’ll need to move the collet of the hairspring on the balance staff.
 That will change the position of the impulse pin in the zero position as well.